 Companies are investing in storage because they have to.
-Forrester estimates storage capacity requirements are growing at a rate of between 15 percent and 25 percent per year.
+Global data storage centers are increasing in numbers all over the world because companies are finally understanding the importance of data.
 Here are just a few of the reasons why:

 The contained growth of production data

-Fueled by continued growth in business-processing applications like CRM (customer resource management) and ERP (enterprise resource planning) and a burgeoning burden of rich digital content--images, sound and video--Forrester estimates the current annual growth of production data at 20 percent to 30 percent will continue for at least the next five years.
+Fueled by continued growth in business-processing applications like CRM (customer resource management) and ERP (enterprise resource planning) and a burgeoning burden of rich digital content--images, sound, and video, it is important to manage the data burden strategically.

 Greater expectations for data and applications availability